Easy Fig Chutney Recipe (Fresh or Dried Figs)

 - Replace brown sugar with other low-carb-friendly brown sugar sweeteners like golden monk fruit.

-- For a spicy fig chutney add a diced serrano or jalapeno pepper.
+- For a spicy fig chutney add a pinch of red chili flakes or chopped fresh jalapeno pepper.

 HOW TO STORE